Community Solar Garden Frequently Asked Questions

 Obtaining power from small scale renewable generation sources costs more today than traditional sources.
 Many of our members have indicated they do not want to pay more for renewable generation.
 However, some of our members are willing to invest in this technology.
 This project was identified as a way to meet the needs of members that want their generation from a renewable resource.

 - What is a subscription unit?

 A unit is 350 watts of energy producing capacity.
-Taylor Electric Bright Horizons community solar garden is comprised of 274 saleable units.
-(A half-unit of 175 watts is also available).
+Taylor Electric Bright Horizons community solar garden will be comprised of 274 salable units.

 - How much does each 350-watt subscription unit cost?

 The cost is $842 per 350-watt unit based upon on a 100.8 kW installed system.